Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 individual.

-A cool thing about OLR and what makes it different is that the model assumes that the dependent variable comes from a latent continuous space (User Satisfaction) and it find K-1 thresholds to partition the probability space (K being the number of values in the dependent variable).
+A cool thing about OLR and what makes it different is that the model assumes that the dependent variable comes from a latent continuous space (distribution) (User Satisfaction) and it find K-1 thresholds to partition the probability space (K being the number of values in the dependent variable).
 In simpler words, an OLR tells us the probability of